akhilamasna/batch4pm/README.md

-hello this is master
-this is from release2
+this is core file from masterbranch